AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 The "with private;" notation should also be extended to nested packages, allowing to differenciate to nest the private part of a nested package in the private part of its enclosing package.

+The scoped primitive notation is currently specific to record types.
+It could be extended to all types (which would have the effect or re-enabling the possibility to complete a simple private type by a record).